 How is the Altera test different from my Signatera test?

-Altera testing serves a different purpose from Signatera testing.
-Altera allows a physician to determine which types of treatment may work best for your cancer based on the unique genetic changes observed only in the tumor cells.
-This is different from Signatera testing, as Signatera is a lab test customized to the unique genetic of your tumor not to inform treatment but, rather, to determine if your cancer is detectable after surgery or treatment.
+Altera comprehensive genomic profiling serves a different purpose from Signatera testing.
+Altera allows your physician to determine which types of treatment may work best for your cancer based on the unique genetic changes in your tumor.
+Signatera is a custom-designed test based on each patient’s unique set of tumor mutations.
+Using Signatera, your physician can detect circulating tumor DNA from the blood to determine whether small traces of cancer cells are left in your body after surgery or treatment.